 Between 2003 and 2008, copper prices rose from less than $1 a pound to more than $4 per pound.
 As a result, people the world over, honest or not, are looking for copper.
-The price has started coming back down so it will be interesting to see if the theft starts declining as well.
 For more information on the price of copper, check out our brief overview of the copper price today.

 Use of Copper

 The melting and use of copper goes back more than 10,000 years and has been found in early civilizations all over the world.
 Adding tin to copper to make bronze made the metal easier to cast.
 Bronze was used in all aspects of life.
 Today, it is used for wiring, plumbing, coinage, electronics, and a variety of other applications.
 Given increased development in countries such as China, India, Brazil, and Russia, the use of copper is on the rise.
 China is using more and more copper, and its contribution to world demand has risen from 22 percent to 40 percent since 2008.
 With increased use in cell phones (and cell phone towers), computers, cars (think hybrids!), smart homes, pipelines, and supertankers, the increase in demand isn’t likely to let up.

 And recycling copper pipes is not enough to meet the new demand.
 Annual global copper production exceeds 33 billion pounds, or more than 15 million metric tonnes.
 The identification of new reserves needs to happen at a significant pace in order to maintain those production levels.
 Certainly, despite a current state of oversupply in the copper space, a number of analysts and market watchers are calling for a copper supply crunch in coming years.